 This could happen anywhere but is more common in major cities.
+Buying drugs in Thailand is usually not a good idea, obviously.
 Someone offers to sell you something, then ironically within 2 minutes the police comb the street and of course search you.
 You go through h3ll and have to make a large payment usually $500-$1000US to the police to avoid the “Bangkok Hilton.
 If you can’t pay, you’re screwed.
 Its typically not even a narcotic to begin with.

 4) Casual Thai Girlfriends